Lviv Polytechnic

+The Lviv Polytechnic National University (Національний університет «Львівська політехніка») is a public university in Lviv, Ukraine, founded in 1816.
+According to the Times Higher Education, as of 2024, it ranks first as a technical institution of higher education and second among all institutions of higher education after Sumy State University in Ukraine.
+Lviv Polytechnic is also the largest educational institution in Ukraine by the number of students and one of the largest by the number of faculties and departments.

+Lviv Polytechnic National University is one of the top public universities in Lviv, Ukraine.
+It is ranked #1001-1200 in QS World University Rankings 2026.

 History

-The history of the Lviv Polytechnic National University begins during the Austrian Empire, and extends through the Second Polish Republic, the Nazi Occupation, the Soviet Union, and into independent Ukraine.
+The history of the Lviv Polytechnic National University begins during the Austrian Empire, and extends through the Second Polish Republic, the Nazi German Occupation, the Soviet Union, and into independent Ukraine.

 On 7 March 1816, the Imperial-Royal Real School was opened in Lemberg (Lviv).
 A technical school was established with the help of the newly introduced local industrial tax.
 In the curricula of the Imperial-Royal School, the main focus was assigned to the subjects of the natural-mathematical cycle, drawing, drawing and the study of new modern languages.
 The educational process was based on German educational programs that were adapted to local requirements.
-The newly created School was housed in a beautiful building at number 20 on the then-current Pekarska Street (now Virmenska).
+The newly created School was housed in a beautiful building at number 20 on the then-current Piekarska Street (now Virmenska).

 In 1825, according to the Royal Decree of the Austrian Emperor Franz I, the three-level Imperial-Royal Real School was reorganised into the Imperial-Royal School of Technical Sciences and Trade in Lviv.

 In 1835, the School of Technical Sciences and Trade turned into the Imperial-Royal Real-Trade Academy in Lviv.
 Here in 1841 the technical faculty was opened.